mclubb/LearningNode/README.md

 - Make the task list look pretty
 - Make ajax calls to update the status of a task
 -  Fight with mongodb update calls (still learning mongodb)

+Lots of stuff happened here
+Once I had a working todo list I converted it to use React.js Then I created a cheesy index page which just shows the Project Name and the technologies use I created a very, very, very basic blogging platform (using that term very loosely)
+- Title
+- Body
+- Created At
+Added the 5 last blog posts to show up on the index page Changed the routing to use modules instead of the code sitting in app.js Added passport for local authentication (Login and Registration still needs a ton of work)